CFD trading is for retail traders.

 - Does it have the markets you want?

 If you want more details on it, go read How to Choose a Good Broker So You Don’t Get Scammed.

 And now, the most important question to ask yourself in this CFD trading guide…

 Is CFD trading for you?

 You’re a long-term investor

-Most investors have a holding period of years.
+Most investors using CFD trading strategies have a holding period of years.